An email client is a program or web application that is designed to receive, write, send, and keep your email messages.

-Before the user starts using the email service, usually the email client requires several settings.
+Before someone starts using an email service, usually, the email client requires several settings.
 These settings include an email address, password, POP3/IMAP and SMTP address, port number, email alias, and other related preferences.